 Dr Sarah Ogilvie is a linguist, lexicographer, and computer scientist who works at the intersection of technology and the humanities.
-She is Senior Research Fellow at Harris Manchester College, Oxford, and Director of Global Partnerships (Dictionaries Division) at Oxford University Press.
+She is Senior Research Fellow in the Faculty of Linguistics, Philology, and Phonetics, and of Harris Manchester College at the University of Oxford.
+She is also Director of Global Partnerships (Dictionaries Division) at Oxford University Press.

 Dr Ogilvie previously worked at Amazon’s innovation lab in Silicon Valley, and taught at Cambridge and Stanford where she was Director of the Stanford Dictionary Lab and Co-Director of the Stanford Digital Humanities Minor.
 She completed her doctorate in Linguistics at the University of Oxford, and is originally from Australia where she studied for a BSc in Computer Science and Pure Mathematics at University of Queensland and an MA in Linguistics at Australian National University.